 Playing the classic game of Memory is a simple way to build kids’ concentration, attention, sportsmanship and (you guessed it!) memory.
 Just like our sight word game, this free Very Hungry Caterpillar Memory Game is an awesome follow up to the beloved children’s story.

 It’s guaranteed entertainment during quiet time, family game night… any time!
+And to continue the fun activities, check out our Ultimate Preschool Activity Pack in our shop!

 To prep, I printed two copies of the free Very Hungry Caterpillar Memory Game (here).
 Printing the cards on cardstock gave them some extra durability and made the colors really pop.